shwetasonkar/Confetti-maker/README.md

 # Confetti-maker
-It is a html file in which you get a different method of wishing someone
+It is a html file in which you get a different method of wishing something to anyone.